Q: Where can I call for information about Los Angeles Parks?

 A: The Department of Recreation and Parks does not provide horse rentals, however, horses may be rented at local stables in the area.
-Some stables include:
+Click here for more information.

-This information is provided as a courtesy to Griffith Park patrons and is subject to change without notice.
-Most locations require a driver's license, and take cash only.
+This information is provided as a courtesy to Griffith Park patrons and is subject to change, you may need to bring ID and contact the horse rentals for form of payments.

 Q: What kind of activities can I do in Griffith Park?